 Rental income and deductible expenses (write-offs)

-Here’s what you can deduct from your rental income:
+Here’s what you can deduct from your rental income to minimize the taxes paid:

-You cannot write off the principal portion of the mortgage payment; only the interest is a deduction.
-It's important to note that while repairs and maintenance costs are deductible, if the repair is an improvement to the property, it should probably be considered a capital improvement.
+You cannot write off the principal portion of the mortgage payment; only the interest is deductible.
+It’s important to note that while repairs and maintenance costs are deductible, if the repair improves the property, it should probably be considered a capital improvement.
 This means it is capitalized as an asset, and then a portion of the cost is deductible each year, also known as depreciation or Capital Cost Allowance (CCA).

 Selling a rental property that was a primary residence